Christopher J. Paolella

 - Representing a prominent activist shareholder in connection with his legal fight for corporate control over a well-known independent film studio.

-An experienced Supreme Court advocate, Chris has represented parties and amici before the nation’s highest court at both the ceriorari and merits stages.
+An experienced Supreme Court advocate, Chris has represented parties and amici before the nation’s highest court at both the certiorari and merits stages.
 His clients have included the Cato Institute, the National Federation of Independent Businesses, the National District Attorneys Association, and the Seventh Day Adventist Church.
-During the 2012 Term, he was appointed by the Court to argue the cause of the petitioner in Millbrook v.
+During the 2012 Term, he was appointed by the Court to represent the petitioner in Millbrook v.
 United States, a case concerning the scope of the United States’ waiver of sovereign immunity under the Federal Tort Claims Act.
 Chris’s advocacy secured a unanimous opinion in favor of his client reversing the court of appeals’ holding.
-(Click here to listen to Chris’s oral argument in Millbrook.)
+(Click here to listen to Chris’s oral argument before the Supreme Court in Millbrook.)

 Chris also has an active pro bono practice.
 He was part of the legal team that represented Senator John McCain in defending the constitutionality of the Bipartisan Campaign Reform Act, which the Supreme Court upheld in McConnell v.
 FEC.
 He also successfully argued before the U.S. Court of Appeals for the Seventh Circuit and the Board of Immigration Appeals the cause of a Cameroonian asylum seeker who had been beaten and raped by paramilitary police in her home country.
 Chris’s advocacy obtained a full reversal of the immigration judge’s deportation order and a grant of asylum.
 (Click here to listen to his oral argument before the Seventh Circuit in that case.)